ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 Each column contains mapping elements that define what to render when the cell's value matches the given `key` value.

 When none of the given mappings match the record value for a cell, that cell will be empty.
-Alternatively, if one of the mappings has the `default` attribute, it will match when no other mappings have.
+Alternatively, if one of the mappings has the `default-mapping` attribute, it will match when no other mappings have.
 This is equivalent to the `placeholder` configuration we provide on `nimble-table-column-text` and `nimble-table-column-anchor`.

 The column will translate its contained mapping elements into a map that is stored in the `columnConfig`.